2007 FIFA U-20 World Cup: Chilean clash with police

-FIFA spokesman, John Schumacher, stated that "the Chilean players were detained by the police to de-escalate the situation that was taking place in front of the stadium.
-Ten Chilean team members were detained over three hours and then released without charges."
-The following day, FIFA president Sepp Blatter expressed at a press conference in Toronto that the incident was "regrettable" and that he "apologised in the name of FIFA."
+FIFA spokesman John Schumacher stated that the players were detained "to de-escalate the situation."
+Ten team members were held for over three hours and released without charges.
+The following day, FIFA president Sepp Blatter described the incident as "regrettable" and apologized on behalf of FIFA.
 The ANFP hired a Toronto-based law firm to pursue legal action against the Toronto police.

-The incident was on the front page of every major Chilean newspaper.
-Following the incident, the Canadian embassy in Santiago received a bomb threat, and angry Chileans protested outside the embassy holding signs that read "Racist Canada."
+The incident made front-page headlines in Chile.
+The Canadian embassy in Santiago received a bomb threat, and protesters gathered outside holding signs that read, "Racist Canada."
 Chilean President Michelle Bachelet described the incident as "particularly serious because, in our view, the Chilean delegation suffered unjustified aggression" and lodged a formal protest with the Canadian government.
-In response, Canadian Prime Minister Stephen Harper remarked that "international soccer matches are hotly contested and often become very emotional.
-As you know, there are processes in Canada by which the authorities review these kinds of incidents and I don't intend to comment further."
+In response, Canadian Prime Minister Stephen Harper remarked, "International soccer matches are hotly contested and often become very emotional.
+As you know, there are processes in Canada by which the authorities review these kinds of incidents, and I don't intend to comment further."

-According to reports in Canadian media, a Chilean team member punched a female police officer in the face before Peralta was tasered.
-An internal review led by Superintendent Jim Ramer determined that officers acted professionally and with "an immense amount of restraint" during the conflict outside BMO Field, in which Chilean players "punched, kicked, spat on, and kicked" police and security staff.
-The report stated that the violence began when two individuals not involved in the game confronted each other.
-Security guards attempted to intervene, followed by police, when a Chilean player punched a female police officer in the face.
-From that point, the report stated that the violence escalated, with Chilean players dismantling armrests and footrests from the bus seats and smashing windows in order to spit and throw objects at police, including D batteries, clothes hangers, and cans of deodorant.
-Four officers were reportedly injured by projectiles.
-FIFA agreed to pay for the $35,000 cost of damages to the team's rented bus.
+According to Canadian media, a Chilean team member punched a female police officer in the face before Peralta was tasered.
+An internal review led by Superintendent Jim Ramer concluded that officers acted professionally and with "an immense amount of restraint."
+The report stated that Chilean players "punched, kicked, spat on, and kicked" police and security staff.
+It detailed that the violence began when two individuals unrelated to the game confronted each other, and that a Chilean player then punched a female officer.
+The violence escalated as players dismantled bus seats, smashing windows to throw objects such as D batteries, clothes hangers, and deodorant cans at police, injuring four officers.
+FIFA agreed to cover the $35,000 cost of damages to the team's rented bus.

-Mayne-Nicholls, who was a witness to the incident, stated that "I didn't see any Chilean player hitting any officer except between all the struggling."
-Patricio Bascuñán, the president of the Salvador Allende Cultural Society of Toronto, called for an independent review.
+Mayne-Nicholls, who witnessed the incident, stated, "I didn't see any Chilean player hitting any officer except between all the struggling."
+Patricio Bascuñán, president of the Salvador Allende Cultural Society of Toronto, called for an independent review.

-Grondona was suspended for nine months at all levels, including domestic and international play, and fined CHF 7,000 (including procedural costs) for assaulting match officials.
+Grondona was suspended for nine months from all levels of play, including domestic and international, and fined CHF 7,000 for assaulting match officials.
 The Chilean football association was fined CHF 15,000 for "team misconduct."